FOX SCHOOL OF BUSINESS AND MANAGEMENT

 About the Program

-Upon completion of the MS ITACS program, graduates are able to:
+On completion of the MS ITACS program, graduates have knowledge, skills, and competencies in tasks necessary for:

-• Explain how IT systems are implemented and recommend appropriate controls.
+• Explaining how IT systems are implemented and recommending appropriate management, operational, and technical controls

-• Demonstrate the ability to conduct research related to emerging IT issues.
+• Conducting research related to emerging IT issues

-• Describe how IT services are delivered and maintained and recommend appropriate controls.
+• Explaining how IT services are delivered and maintained and recommending appropriate managerial, operational and technical controls

-• Demonstrate an understanding of how organizations’ systems are attacked and the skills used.
+• Understanding how organizations’ information systems are attacked and the skills used

-• Explain how organizations can mitigate cyber risks through prevention, detection and response.
+• Planning and explaining how organizations can mitigate cyber risks through effective prevention, detection and response

-MS ITACS students take five common core courses focused on IT governance and risk management and specialized courses in one of two concentrations: Information Technology Auditing or Cyber Security.
-The IT Auditing concentration culminates in a capstone course that prepares the student for the CISA® certification exam, while the capstone course for the Cyber Security concentration prepares the student for the Certified Information Systems Security Professional (CISSP®) certification exam.
-Qualified students with necessary prerequisites are able to take courses from both concentrations.
+MS ITACS students take common core courses focused on IT governance, protection of information assets, security architecture, information assurance business acumen; and specialized courses in one of two concentrations: Information Technology (IT) Auditing or Cyber Security.
+The IT Auditing concentration is taught by industry practitioners, supported by ISACA’s Academic Partnership Program and culminates in a capstone course that prepares the student for the CISA® professional certification exam.
+The Cyber Security concentration is taught by industry practitioners, supported by EC-Council’s Academic Partnership program, validated by the U.S. National Security Agency and prepares the student for the Certified Information Systems Security Professional (CISSP®) certification exam.
+Qualified students with necessary prerequisites may take courses from both concentrations.

 Time Limit for Degree Completion: 6 years